 Can anyone offer some guidance to get my wired connection back up and running?

-Tony St. Clair 0
+Tony St. Clair 0 last edited by

 You have to have the wired ethernet service available in the network preferences.
 Not just wifi by itself.